daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 ## AWS Service Catalog

 Users that are new to AWS have too many options, and may create stacks that are not compliant with the rest of the organization.
 Service Catalog provides a quick self-service portal to launch a set of authorized products pre-defined by admins.

+## AWS Service Quotas

+Notify you when you are close to a service quota value threshold through CloudWatch alarms.
+You can request a quota increase from AWS Service Quotas or shutdown resources before limit is reached.